Wasim-Zaman/ott_backend/README.md

 ## Overview

-This project is a robust Movie Management API built with Node.js, Express, and Prisma ORM.
+This project is a robust Movie Management API built with Node.js, Express, and Mongoose.
 It provides a comprehensive set of endpoints for managing movies, categories, users, banners, and admin authentication.
 The API supports features such as CRUD operations for movies, categories, users, and banners, as well as file uploads for images and videos.

 ## Features